pcpackrat/ASL3-AutoHotSpot/README.md

 # Apple Users !!!
 This is not handling apostrophes in the SSID.
 You will need to rename your device.
 Also turn on Maximize Compatibility for your hotspot.
+Also Apple is problematic for having the personal hotspot on and trying to connect to another wifi.
+It will disable the hotspot as you connect to asl3 node and the captive portal page does not allow you to swipe from the top to turn the hotspot on again.
+Weeeeeeeee

 Open Settings -> Tap General -> Scroll down and tap About -> Tap your device name -> Enter new name without special chars